nathanielmaeus/jb/README.md

 # Chat

 Simple implementation of a chat with a virtual list support.
-It means that it supports over 100k messages at the same time.
+It supports over 100k messages at the same time.

 Available on https://chatvl.netlify.app